PieterHeijman/haiku/README.md

 # haiku
-Simple Powershell script that shows a random haiku
+Simple Powershell script that shows a random haiku.